darktable-org/dtdocs/content/module-reference/processing-modules/diffuse.md

 ## speed (sharpen ↔ diffuse)

-- Positive values apply diffusion
-- Negative values undo diffusion (=sharpen)
-- Zero does nothing
+In the following controls, positive values apply diffusion, negative values undo diffusion (i.e. sharpen) and zero does nothing.

 1st order speed (gradient)
 : The speed of diffusion of the low-frequency wavelet layers in the direction defined by the _1st order anisotropy_ setting.